Love in the Time of Individualism

 C.S.
 Lewis’s wife, Joy Davidman, died of bone cancer on July 13, 1960.
-The next day, the famous author wrote a letter to Peter Bide, the reverend who had married them, to tell him the news.
+The next day, the famous author wrote a letter to Peter Bide, the priest who had married them, to tell him the news.

 “I’d like to meet,” Lewis writes, suggesting the two grab lunch sometime soon.
 “For I am—oh God that I were not—very free now.
 One doesn’t realize in early life that the price of freedom is loneliness.
 To be happy is to be tied.”